Iowa vs. Minnesota NCAA Football Odds, Plays and Insights | November 13, 2021

 Minnesota Stats and Trends

-- Minnesota is 5-2 against the spread and 6-1 overall in games when it puts up more than 15.7 points.
+- When Minnesota scores more than 15.7 points, it is 5-2 against the spread and 6-1 overall.

-- In games that Minnesota amasses more than 304.6 yards, the team is 4-1 against the spread and 4-1 overall.
+- When Minnesota picks up over 304.6 yards, the team is 4-1 against the spread and 4-1 overall.

-- The Golden Gophers have turned the ball over 10 times, 13 fewer times than the Hawkeyes have forced turnovers (23).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.